kuyg0002/cst8918-w24-h09/README.md

 generated](./Screenshots/2.png){width="6.5in"
 height="3.2597222222222224in"}

-## 3. The content od output which is kubeconfig file's content:
+## 3. The content of output which is kubeconfig file's content:

 ![A screenshot of a computer program Description automatically generated](./Screenshots/3.png){width="6.5in" height="3.2597222222222224in"}

-## 4. After successfully deploy for sample-app.yaml file, the output of result:
+## 4. After successfully deploying for sample-app.yaml file, the output of result:

 ![A screenshot of a computer program Description automatically generated](./Screenshots/4.png){width="6.5in" height="3.2597222222222224in"}

-## 5. After successfully deploy for sample-app.yaml file, the output of "kubectl get nodes" and "kubectl get services":
+## 5. After successfully deploying for sample-app.yaml file, the output of "kubectl get nodes" and "kubectl get services":

 ![A screenshot of a computer program Description automatically generated](./Screenshots/5.png){width="6.5in" height="3.2597222222222224in"}

-## 6. After successfully deploy for sample-app.yaml file, the app is working (checked from web portal)
+## 6. After successfully deploying for sample-app.yaml file, the app is working (checked from web portal)

 ![A screenshot of a computer program Description automatically generated](./Screenshots/6.png){width="6.5in"